Brighton to Scotland | Luton Van House Move | Case Study

 Packing that travels well

-Long distance moves reward good preperation.
+Long distance moves reward good preparation.
 We suggest decluttering a week ahead, using sturdy, uniform boxes, and labelling by room and priority.
 Pack a first-night box with bedding, towels, toiletries, cables, kettle and snacks so you can settle the same day.
 We offer full, part and fragile-only packing, or we can deliver quality boxes and wraps if you prefer to do it yourself.

-60% of people consider moving home to be one of the most difficult life events. - HBF
+60% of people consider moving home to be one of the most difficult life events.

 Vehicles and routes

-Luton vs Sprinter for long distance
+Luton vs Sprinter For Long Distance

 Most Brighton to Scotland moves fit a Luton with tail-lift at around 18 to 20 cubic metres, which keeps it to one trip and makes heavy items safer to load.
 Where access is tight at either end, a long-wheelbase Sprinter is more agile for narrow streets and height limits; if needed, we use a short shuttle to or from a nearby loading point to stay efficient.

-Typical routing
+Typical Routing

 We plan a straightforward motorway route via the M23, M25, M1 and M6 to the M74, with scheduled rest points and live updates.
 Your arrival window is aligned to key handover so unloading begins as soon as you have access.

-Insurance, permits and parking
+Insurance, Permits and Parking

 Your belongings are covered by £20,000 Goods in Transit and we carry £5 million Public Liability, with Admiral Platinum for extra assurance.
 We confirm parking rules at both addresses, arrange legal bay suspensions or dispensations where required, and protect floors, doors and bannisters before loading starts.

-Arriving and settling in Scotland
+Arriving and Settling in Scotland

-Keys, utilities, schools and GPs
+Keys, Utilities, Schools and GPs

 We time the run so we meet you close to key collection.
 Boxes are placed by room to plan, beds and essential furniture are reassembled, and we can remove packaging for recycling.
 If you are renting, note Scottish tenancy processes differ from England; allow a few extra minutes on arrival for inventory checks and meter readings.

-You can ask a council about school places for your child at any time. - mygov.scot
+You can ask a council about school places for your child at any time.

-Scottish Rental Laws vs English
+Local Pro Tip: Scottish Rental Laws vs English

 In Scotland most private rentals use the Private Residential Tenancy.
 It has no fixed end date and tenants can leave with 28 days’ notice once they decide to move.
 In England many lets are fixed term Assured Shorthold Tenancies where tenant notice depends on the contract or a break clause.

-Deposit limits and protection
+Deposit Limits and Protection

 Scotland caps the tenancy deposit at no more than two months’ rent and it must be protected in an approved Scottish scheme.
 In England the cap is usually five weeks’ rent and the schemes are different.